mileslander/tennis-breakthrough/README.md

 ### Feature Engineering Achievement

 Initial feature set's best feature had 0.167 correlation with breakthrough.
-Iteratively engineered over 50 features including composite metrics combining match psychology, ranking trajectory, competitive volume, and more.
+Iteratively engineered over 65 features including composite metrics combining match psychology, ranking trajectory, competitive volume, and more.
 Best feature now has a 0.734 correlation with breakthrough

 ### Model Performance

-Logistic Regression achieved 0.5113 Macro F1 on test set with 18 features and balanced class weights Random Forest achieved 0.4937 Macro F1 on test set with 6 features Strong Performance on No Progress, (F1: 0.89, 0.92) The other classes struggled, limited sample sizes (n<25) hindered the models ability to train effectively.
+Logistic Regression achieved 0.5113 Macro F1 on test set with 18 features and balanced class weights Random Forest achieved 0.4937 Macro F1 on test set with 6 features Strong Performance on No Progress, (F1: 0.89, 0.92) The other classes struggled, limited training data (n<25) hindered the models ability to train effectively.
 Breakthrough class proved most difficult, F1:(0.14, 0.0), which was significantly worse than the three other classes.
-This is a result of an inherently difficult problem with extremely limited training data.
-Improvement here would require significantly stronger features.
+Improvement here would require significantly stronger features and a larger dataset.
 The challenger class was had the second worst f1-score for both models despite having the second highest sample size, F1:(0.52, 0.34).
-This suggests features struggle to distinguish elite players and players near boundaries.
+These shortcomings suggest the feature set struggles to recognize elite players and correctly distinguish players near boundaries.
 These are areas for future work.

 **Logistic Regression Model Performance**: